 A Charles Ashbee for the Guild of Handicraft exceptional tazza

-Price range: PoA
+Price range: Sold

 For sale is this exceptional large Ashbee tazzas or fruit stand for the Guild of Handicraft.
 It is marked with Ashbee’s rare, early, CRA mark for London 1900.